Superphysics Superphysics

 • The third clothing and the like.

-Now let us see how our city will be able to supply this great demand.
-One man is a husbandman, another a builder, some one else a weaver—shall we add to them a shoemaker, or perhaps some other purveyor to our bodily wants?
+How will our city be able to supply this great demand?
+One man is a husbandman, another a builder, someone else a weaver.
+Shall we add to them a shoemaker, or perhaps some other purveyor to our bodily wants?

-The barest notion of a State must include four or five men.
+The barest notion of a State must include 4-5 men.
 Each will bring the result of his labours into a common stock.
 The individual husbandman produces for four.
 He labours four times as long and as much as he needs to provide food for others and himself.

 Will he provide only for himself 1/4 of the food in 1/4 of the time?
 In the remaning 3/4 of his time, he will make a house, coat or shoes, having no partnership with others?